kyeotic/raviger/docs/api/useRoutes.md

 # `useRoutes`

 This hook is the main entry point for an application using raviger.
+Returns the result of matching against a route (wrapped in a [RouterProvider]/router-provider), or `null` of no match was found.

 ## API